Skip to content

 πŸ™Œ System identification and coordination of subsystem controllers

 Supervisory Model Predictive Control (MPC) is considered a high-potential control approach for buildings and energy systems.
 It is based on a model of the controlled system that is used by an algorithm to determine the most favourable control decision for a given aim such as energy savings or thermal comfort improvement.
 However, the effort of providing a good model is slowing down the spread of MPC in the building sector.
 Our approach reduces the effort for model creation.
 We apply automatic system identification algorithms (e.g. SID) to the data of small subsystems.
 The reduced dimensionality of small subsystems increases the quality of the model fit.
+Our implementations of distributed MPC algorithms (BExMoC and LC-DMPC) allow combining these small models into one application that yields an optimal result for the total system.

 Further Information